Vegan Japanese

 • Slice red pepper into thin strips.

-• Thinly slice spring onion for garnish.
+• Thinly slice spring onion into thin discs for garnish.

 • Heat oil in a large pan or wok over medium-high.
 Add Quorn pieces and fry 3-4 minutes until golden and crisp on the edges.
 Season with salt and pepper.